paulcsmith/up/README.md

 * **Much shorter commands.** For example, `up node test` instead of `docker-compose up run --rm web node test`
-* **Automatic image rebuilds.** Up will rebuild containers when you run a command and files your images depend on are changed.
-No more pulling from git and wondering why your project isn't working.
+* **Automatic image rebuilds.** When files your image depends on are changed (`package.json`, `Dockerfile`, etc.), Up will  rebuild the images before running commands.
+No more pulling from git and wondering why your project isn't working (oops, forgot to run `docker-compose build`).
 * **Simple setup & installation**.

 > *Note that Up will not stop and rebuild already running contains.
 You must